barpje/Allegro-Intern-Task/README.md

 - response-status: 200, 202, 404, 500
 ## List of endpoints:
 - **GET: /user/{username}/repositories**\
-Return list of user public repositories with pagination(as default first 30 repositories).
+Return list of user public repositories alphabetical order with pagination(as default first 30 repositories).
 Use single synchronous Retrofit call.\
 -- parameters: username in path\
 -- optional: per_page(default = 30, max = 100) and page in query\
 Example of usage: